multimodalAI/multimodal-ai-hugo-group/content/embc25workshop/about.md

 ---

 Are you interested in multimodal AI for healthcare and medicine, and planning to attend EMBC 2025 (14–17 July) in Copenhagen, Denmark?
-If so, we invite you to join our workshop, *Open Biomedical Multimodal AI Research: From Pixels to Molecules*.
+If so, we invite you to join our half-day workshop on 16 July, *Open Biomedical Multimodal AI Research: From Pixels to Molecules*.
 Simply select this workshop when [registering](https://embc.embs.org/2025/registration/) for the conference.

 This workshop welcomes researchers and practitioners with basic Python programming experience.
 Familiarity with Google Colaboratory is recommended.
 Please bring a laptop to participate fully.